louislefevre/onyx/docs/Report.md

 ```

 #### 4.1.5 Symbol Table
-The symbol table is a data structure that is maintained throughout every phase of a compilers lifecycle, responsible for storing the names of identifiers, as well as their respective values and data types [2].
+The symbol table is a data structure that is maintained throughout every phase of a compilers life-cycle, responsible for storing the names of identifiers, as well as their respective values and data types [2].
 It is also often used for scope management, but this is not present in Onyx due to the fact it only implements global variables.

 The symbol table is designed to be implemented in the form of a hash map, with the name of the identifier as the key and the value and type as the value.
 Each of the previous stages has access to the symbol table, and are able to use it to check whether or not a symbol is contained within the table, as well as retrieve any information about a particular one.
 This is most prominent during the type checker and evaluator, as during these two stages is when types begin to become relevant for the reasons previously described.